radityapujamurti/radityapujamurti.github.io/_posts/2023-07-29-creating-german-conversation-app.md

 <iframe src="https://www.youtube.com/embed/dvJnHjX9f4Q?si=J5sQBSVQ-oERBSve" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

->You can access the app [here](https://bit.ly/learn-spoken-german). ⚠️ Note: when opening the link, you will see a warning.
-This is because the web app is using a self-signed SSL certificate to avoid additional cost.
-No worry, there is no personal information needed to use the app.
-You can click 'advanced settings' or something similar to proceed to use the app and allow microphone permission.
-It is working on Chrome and Edge browser.

 ## Main Features
 - Capture voice input and reply with audio response quickly.
 - Respond with the most appropriate answer, even though the input is not the same as expected.